-Sourdough Pancakes With Starter Discard (Easy and Nutritious)
+Sourdough Pancakes With Starter Discard (No Added Flour)

-These sourdough pancakes made with starter discard are quick, easy, delicious and nutritious!
+These sourdough discard pancakes are quick, easy, and delicious!

 Bright eyed children skip to the kitchen whilst a bleary eyed mama wearily grabs the sourdough starter.
-Another day has begun, and though it takes me a few moments (coffee beans) to embrace it, I’m happy knowing we are starting the day off with a nutritious meal that fills little tummies.
+Another day has begun, and though it takes me a few moments (coffee beans) to embrace it, I’m happy knowing we are starting the day off with an easy sourdough meal that fills little tummies.

 Jump to RecipeWithin minutes, we’ve created gourmet pancakes that are delicious, sugar free, and full of healthy protein and fats.
 Key nutrients to keeping my kids full and focused during school!